 What's location selection?

-We are testing this feature out with new U.S. clients only.
+This feature is available to U.S. clients only.
 If it succeeds in bringing more clients (and job opportunities) to Upwork, we'll look at expanding it in other countries.

 What about agencies?